apprises/apprise-transactions/README.md

 monero-wallet-rpc --tx-notify "/usr/bin/apprisetransactions  --payment_provider Monero \
 --tx_id %s --urls tgram://1043520651:CCCFjiawu448agga4TI_Bu3oolct1Qrxasdjf"

+# Specify a username and password for --rpc-login to in order to pull the transaction details from the monero-wallet-rpc
+# The username and password you specify for the --rpc-login parameter also needs to be specified in the server config
+# Modify the [example config](https://github.com/apprises/apprise-transactions/blob/master/example_server.cfg) with your rpc information
+# Using the --server_config parameter specify the location of the configuration file
+monero-wallet-rpc --tx-notify "/usr/bin/apprisetransactions  --payment_provider Monero \
+--tx_id %s --urls tgram://1043520651:CCCFjiawu448agga4TI_Bu3oolct1Qrxasdjf" --server_config /etc/apprise/server.cfg

 # Now let's look at examples of all the parameters one can use with apprisetransactions